RAG MusicKARAOKE

 It’s a perfect choice for moments when you want to boost a cheerful mood, like fun times with friends or summer drives.

-With a relaxed tempo and a relatively narrow vocal range, it’s an easy pick even for those who aren’t confident at karaoke.
+With a narrow vocal range and a relatively low key, it’s easy to try even for those who aren’t confident singers.

 Read more